ACoullard/ACoullard/README.md

 # Hi there, I'm Andre Coullard👋

 ## About Me
 Software developer passionate about creating innovative solutions to real-world problems.
-Currently focusing on web development, self hosting, and observability.
+Currently focusing on web development, self hosting, and graphics programming.
 I'm always eager to collaborate on exciting projects.
 - 😄 Pronouns: He/Him/His
 - 🌱 I’m currently learning Typscript, React, C++, and how to self-host
 - ⚡ Fun fact: I'm a big fan of indie games, fantasy/scifi books, hiking, Bethesda games, and fountain pens!